bitdotgames/BHL/README.md

 ## Tests

-For now there's no any real documentation for bhl except presentation slides.
+For now there is no any documentation for bhl except presentation slides.
 However, there are many unit tests in the *tests.cs* which cover almost all bhl features.

 You can run unit tests by executing the following command:

+> $ bhl test

 # Some more code samples